Giulio-de-Stefano/QMEx1/README.md

 * Cart - holds a set of products and their respective quantities added so far, with methods to add / remove products
 * DiscountAB and extensions - they represent the various types of discounts
-* Purchase - it's used to hold a Product and allows to apply discounts to it; that logic doesn't have to be known by a Cart, hence I kept it resides in its own class.
+* Purchase - it's used to hold a Product and allows to apply discounts to it; that logic doesn't have to be known by a Cart, hence it resides in its own class.
 * CartPriceCalculator - it does what it says!
 Figures out full prices / discounted prices / savings of a cart